jkendall327/VoynichBruteForce/README.md

 witnessed in the VMS.
 Put simply, if we find that such-and-such sets of methods consistently lead to similar statistical profiles, it hints at the techniques used by the original authors.

+### Terminology

+I initially called this approach a 'genetic algorithm'.
+But I have since learned that this is inappropriate for the particular approach I am taking, because my genomes are not fixed-length.
+This is because some of my text modification methods alter the length of the original text (such as deleting vowels or duplicating letters).

+As such, this app is best characterised as linear genetic programming.
+But some of the terminology used in the code is likely non-standard.

 ## Status

 This project is a work in progress.
-I'm not intimately familiar with cryptography, genetic algorithms or statistics.
+I'm not intimately familiar with cryptography, genetic programming or statistics.

 I make no claim that this program can produce scientifically meaningful evidence right now.
 Its primary use is being an educational tool for myself.
 But it's my hope it can one day be a useful tool for those wishing to check the